andrew-ngui/puzzle-games/README.md

 - Validation on front-end on back-end for user registration
 - Prepared queries for the database to avoid sql injection
 - Profile page to display all game scores and user information

+CSC309 Web Programming at University of Toronto Mississauga 2020